my-dev-app/AProxyRelay/README.md

 Our scraper, used to obtain proxies, is highly modular and plug-and-play, making it easy to contribute to.

 ## Compiling to package
-To compile the library into a package, use the following command:
+To compile the library into a package, use the following command after installing `requirements.txt`:

 ```sh
 python setup.py sdist bdist_wheel